 Background and Family

 - Unearth your character’s roots.
 What is the character’s ancestry or cultural background?
 How does ancestry shape your character?
-Is the character at odds with family traditions?
+Is the character at odds with family or cultural traditions?

 - Write a series of short paragraphical biographies of each of the character’s closest family members: spouse, children, parents, grandparents, siblings, close friends, etc.